jfwagner/Toolkit/README.md

  There is not an exhaustive documentation of this for now, so you'll have to open the script and look at what the command line arguments are.

 ## Requirements
-For the scripts to work you'll need to install a few libraries.
+For the scripts to work you'll need to install a few Python libraries.
 These are gathered in the **requirements.txt** file.
 To install them, just type:

 ```bash
 pip install -r requirements.txt
 ```
+If you don't use these libraries often, the cleanest way of working would be to create a [virtual environment](https://docs.python.org/3/library/venv.html) and install them there.

+Make sure you are using at least **Python 2.7.8**.
+One day, hopefully, we will all switch to Python 3.0...

 ## Credit